laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 The study is based on three main postulates:
 1. computational functionalism
-  - mental states arises from the performance of the correct computations in the correct order (these performances are necessary and sufficient for consciousness)
+  - mental states arise from the performance of the correct computations in the correct order (these performances are necessary and sufficient for consciousness)
   - if computational functionalism is not true, consciousness in AI systems may not be possible
 2. there is empirical evidence for current neuroscientific theories of and ideas about consciousness
-3. the functions used to describe consciousness in neuroscientific theories can be used to test consciousness in AI systems (the authors use a "theory-heavy" approach rather than rely on behavioural tests which give false positives for unconscious AI systems that can mimic conscious behavior [[2]](https://aeon.co/essays/to-understand-ai-sentience-first-understand-it-in-animals))
+3. the functions used to describe consciousness in neuroscientific theories can be used to test consciousness in AI systems (the authors use a "theory-heavy" approach rather than rely on behavioural tests which can give false positives for unconscious AI systems that can mimic conscious behavior [[2]](https://aeon.co/essays/to-understand-ai-sentience-first-understand-it-in-animals))

 Relying on these postulates, the authors then claim that consciousness in AI systems can be tested through the consideration of how many indicator properties (and in what combinations) are present in the system, how confident one is in the theory or idea of consciousness from which the indicator properties are extracted, and how confident one is in the tenet of computational functionalism.